Running your pool pump is one of the standard maintenance procedures you will be tasked with as a pool owner.

 To save you a bit of money, I recommend running your pool pump during the non-peak hours of the day.
 Electricity costs you more during peak hours.

-When “peak hours” occur depends on the times that more consumers are consuming more electricity and causing more strain on the power grid.
+When “peak hours” occur depends on when more neighbors are consuming more electricity and causing more strain on the power grid.

-It only takes a phone call to your provider to find out the non-peak hours in your region.
+It only takes a phone call to your provider to determine your region’s non-peak hours.
 If you have that information, try to plan your pool pump run time for those hours to save money.

 Using a programmable pool timer to switch the pump on and off at the appropriate times would make things even easier for you and save you money in the long run.

 To complete at least one turnaround period, you must operate your pool pump for at least eight hours daily.
 But it doesn’t have to be eight consecutive hours.
 You can refer to the non-peak utility hours and plan to run your pool pump accordingly.

 You can run your pump for three hours now, two hours at lunch, and three hours before bed.
 You’re covered as long as it stays pumping for at least eight hours every 24 hours.